Until now you have asked nothing in My name. Ask, and you will receive, that your joy may be full. — John 16:24, NKJV

 Let us maintain the habit of close intercourse with God.
 Let us lay all parts of our lives open before him in gratitude for his long forbearance, penitence for sin, and earnest faith in the promises.

 — Signs of the Times, August 21, 1884

 O Lord, I cast all my care upon You.
-I am helpless to keep Your commandments of love and ask in the name of Jesus that Your Spirit will give me the mind of Christ so I may work His works.
+I am helpless to follow Your ways of divine love and ask in the name of Jesus that Your Spirit will give me the mind of Christ so I may work Your works.
 I believe Your promise for Your name is above every other name.
 With a grateful heart I lay every part of my life open before You and put my trust in Your matchless grace.
-I cling to the promise that You will supply all my needs and send the blessings I need most!
+I cling to the promise that You will supply all my needs and will send the blessings I need most!